How do I...

 - take the Math, English, or Foreign Language placement test?

-During the first two weeks of the fall and spring semesters, you can drop a full-semester class directly through MyBlugold CampS.
+During the first two weeks of fall and spring semesters, you can drop a full-semester class using MyBlugold CampS.
 There will be no record of your enrollment in the class on your transcript.
 If the course does not meet the entire semester, check for add/drop restrictions.

-Starting the third week of the semester, you must obtain approval signatures on the Change of Registration form to drop classes.
-You will receive a “W” on your record.
+Starting the third week of the semester, you must obtain approval signatures on the Change of Registration form to withdraw from a class.
+A “W” will be denoted on your transcript.

 Dates for dropping a class with no record of enrollment and for withdrawing from a class with a “W” are prorated for short courses (those lasting less than 16 weeks) and for courses during summer and winterim.
 You can check these dates on MyBlugold CampS.